Academics

 Department: Economics

-The only AACSB accredited economics program in Lebanon.
+The first AACSB accredited economics program in Lebanon.

 Economics is a social science that studies the allocation of scarce resources, welfare implications of resource allocation, markets, problems of economic growth and development of nations, questions of political economy, and government regulation and public policies.